-Explaining Blockchain-as-a-service (BaaS) & AWS (Amazon Web Services) Blockchain
+Explaining Blockchain-as-a-service (BaaS) & (Amazon Web Services) Blockchain

-“Blockchain hinges as this core principle of trust.”
+“Blockchain hinges on this core principle of trust.”

 Your AWS (Amazon Web Services) Blockchain Template